ONSBigData/dpm.dash/inst/extdata/guide.md

   - **Time**: Select a specific time period to display.
-  - **Compare Column**: Optionally, enter the name of a column from your input data (that was included in the `population_estimates.csv` by `accountTMB`, often an original stock count data model output) to overlay onto the plot for comparison against the fitted estimates (e.g., `stock_observed`).
+  - **Compare Column**: Optionally, enter the name of a column from your input data (that was included in the `population_estimates.csv` by `dpmaccount`, often an original stock count data model output) to overlay onto the plot for comparison against the fitted estimates (e.g., `stock_observed`).
 - **Plot**: An interactive plot shows the population counts by age and